CenturyLinkCloud/PublicKB/Security/centurylink-cloud-guide-to-vormetric-dsm.md

 DSM|Host Agents<sup>1</sup>|PING<br>TCP/7024
 Host Agents|DSM|PING<br>HTTP(8080)<br>TCP/8443<br>TCP/8444<br>TCP/8446<br>TCP/8447

 <sup>1</sup>*Windows Servers require an incoming firweall rule to permit TCP/7024 inbound.
-You can apply this change to domain members or workgroup servers using a group policy.
+You can apply this change to all domain members or specific workgroup servers using a group policy.
 Execute the following command (or use the Group Policy Editor) on the Domain Controller or workgroup server:*

-**Domain Member:**
+**Domain Controller:**

 ```
 New-NetFirewallRule -DisplayName “Vormetric DSM to Agent” -Direction Inbound –Protocol TCP –LocalPort 7024 -Action Allow –PolicyStore "FQDN\gpo_name"